rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

      URL: {{ .Values.github.url | b64enc }}
    ```

-   - create the following section in the values.yaml file
+   - create the following section in the values.yaml file, update the field with your details

    ```YAML
    ...